How to Use Clarified Butter in Your Cooking

 If you’re learning to cook, you may find “clarified butter” pop up in one of your ingredient lists.
 It’s tempting to brush past this new ingredient and reach for a regular stick of butter, but doing so may lead to subpar results or even a full-blown kitchen disaster.
 That’s because clarified butter is different from a standard stick of butter.

-So what exactly is clarified butter?
-It’s the cooking fat that’s left behind when you remove milk solids and water from butter.
-Essentially, it’s pure butterfat.
-Due to the fat’s high smoke point and unique flavor, clarified butter has numerous uses in the kitchen.
+What is clarified butter?
+It’s the cooking fat that remains after milk solids and water are removed from butter, making it essentially pure butterfat.
+With its high smoke point and distinct flavor, clarified butter is incredibly versatile in the kitchen.

 How to Clarify Butter